hongxinli/Dijit-Tree-CheckBox/Query-Engine.md

 }
 ```
 Alternatively you could use the **dojo/_base/lang** extend() method to extend
 the store or pass the function <em>myFilterFunc</em> directly as the query argument.
-For additional information see the <em>Query as a Function</em> section above.
+For additional information see also the <em>Function as Query Argument</em>
+section above.